abmantis/matrix-remarkable-bot/README.md

 # Matrix reMarkable Bot
 A Matrix chat bot that can send files and webpages to the reMarkable tablet, using reMarkable's cloud.

+# WARNING

+**There is no user restrictions or multiuser support implemented yet, so anyone who knows your bot's username, can use your it (and send files to *your* RM).**

 # How to use
 Currently, the only way to use this is to clone or download this repo.
 After you do it, follow the following instructions: